uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 Lesson
 ------

+This lesson will teach you to move your data from an Excel sheet or similar into R.

 <a name="pipeline"></a>

 The data pipeline
 -----------------

 <!-- - [ ] TODO(2016-11-15): produce a graphic for this -->
+We strongly believe that the greatest strength you will gain from the work today is *reproducibility.* Learning 'coding' is a pain, and for a 'one off' process there will nearly always be some tempting 'point-and-click' alternative.
+However, learning to code, means being forced to write down what you did to get from your data to your result.
+You'll only have to reproduce something once to appreciate the value of having everything documented.
+Whether it is an error in your data, an new observation, or your supervisor or collaborator asking you to repeat an analysis with a twist, you will always be revisiting and revising your work.
+And the initial investment in *writing* (i.e. coding) your analysis means that these adjustments become simple.

 ### Traditional workflow

 1. Collect data on paper